hellstorm-software/KultCraft/Convergence/dessc.md

 Convergence is an unscripted series where Kyphxr use reality shards to travel from my forever world into other dimensions.
-Ones inhabited by strange beings, new worlds, and legendary artifacts I mist obtain.
+Ones inhabited by strange beings, new worlds, and legendary artifacts I must obtain.